Tiffany Ingersoll, MA, LPCC-S,ES:

 Tiffany came back as Vice-Chair of EDAO in 2018.
 After serving the community for the last 12 years, the new mission was clear and the need was great.
 Thus Hope Meadows Foundation was born and Tiffany has been integral defining the expanded mission.
 Tiffany currently serves to help Hope Meadows Foundation’s treatment team of Equine Specialists and horses partner with local clinicians who want to provide Equine Assisted Psychotherapy and Learning opportunities to their clients.
 She hopes that her years of experience, passion and dedication of serving others can help our organization to transform lives; mind, body, and spirit.

-anne kichurchak, ES: Director OF FUNDRAISING
+anne kichurchak, ES: Director OF FUNDRAISING, co-founder

-Anne Kichurchak serves Hope Meadows Foundation as the Facilities Director and co-founded the new organization.
+Anne Kichurchak serves Hope Meadows Foundation as the Fundraising Director and co-founded the new organization.
 Anne is on a mission to help people heal and cope with life’s struggles through Equine Therapy.
 Her passion runs deep as she personally found healing through equine therapy and horses.

 Anne has been a licensed hair stylist since 2001 and a local business owner.
 She loves the creativity of the hair industry and has found it rewarding to see people’s confidence grow after helping them feel their best through hair.
 Her passion to help others was realized on a greater scale when she saw an opportunity to follow her dreams and be part of Hope Meadows Foundation.
 Anne is an Equine Specialist and is EAGALA certified.
 She is an active member and volunteer of The Classical Attraction Dressage Society.